Child Pornography: What to Do When the Search Warrant is Served

 Whether you are charged in State or Federal court can be dependent both on the circumstances of your case, such as the number of images or videos in your possession, any prior offenses you may have, and your individual characteristics, such as any medical or health issues you may have.
 Hiring the right criminal defense attorney immediately after the search warrant is executed can be the difference between charging in State or Federal court and, as a result, the difference between a long prison sentence in Federal custody and a short jail sentence in a local county jail, or no jail time at all.
 Moreover, the right criminal defense attorney can help you find treatment programs in between the time when a search warrant is executed and when you are formally charged.
 These treatment programs greatly assist with getting a more lenient sentence in both State and Federal Court.
 A Judge is more likely to grant a departure (in State court) or a variance (in Federal court) from the sentencing guidelines for someone who has been participating in a treatment program.

-If you’ve learned that you’re the subject of a child pornography investigation, don’t wait until you’re charged with a crime to seek the services of an attorney who is experienced with child pornography cases.
-Failing to act before you’ve been charged can have long lasting consequences.
+If you’ve learned that you’re the subject of a child pornography investigation, don’t wait until you’re charged with an internet sex crime to seek the services of an attorney who is experienced with child pornography cases.
+Failing to act before you’ve been charged can have long-lasting consequences.

 Max Keller has won countless jury trial cases involving misdemeanors and felonies, sex crimes, and DWI’s.
 He is a member of the Minnesota Society for Criminal Justice, which only allows the top 50 criminal defense attorneys in the state as members.
 Max is a frequent speaker at CLE’s and is often asked for advice by other defense attorneys across Minnesota.